Monday, April 17, 2023

 Understand your job expectations and meet those expectations with strength

 I came into teaching wanting to change every aspect of education.
-As a young girl, I watched how outdated and dehumanizing education trends greatly harmed people in my life and hurt me too.
+As a young girl, I watched how outdated, dehumanizing education trends greatly harmed people in my life and hurt me too.
 While my educational experiences were mostly positive, I did experience some negative events, and for my brother, the way education was executed was mostly negative and harmful.
 I knew there was great room for change in teaching and learning, and I wanted to promote that change right away.

 That wasn't a positive way to start my career.
 While it's great to have big dreams for your career path, it's best to do the job you're expected to do well first.
 I wish I had given more attention to the job expectations I had rather than trying to change the entire school right away.